-Elective Offerings-5 or 4 Credits
+Elective Offerings- 4 Credits

 In addition to the Michigan Merit Curriculum, Waverly Community Schools seeks to offer students a well-rounded educational experience and prompt students to explore areas of interest.
 A variety of elective credits are available from each curricular department at WHS.
-Credit for PRIDE shall be included as an Elective Credit for the classes of 2020, 2021, and 2022.